 - Transfer the cooled, strained jam to a pastry bag fitted with a plain round tip (I couldn’t find mine so I used a star tip, which worked fine) and sealed with a paperclip just above the tip.
 This will prevent any of the jam filling from seeping through the pastry tip while waiting for the doughnuts to cool.
 Set aside.
 I keep my filled pastry bag standing upright in a large smoothie drink container, then remove the paperclip and press the jam down into the tip just before filling the doughnuts.

 - For frying the doughnuts:

-- In a cast-iron dutch oven or large heavy bottomed pot (or alternatively, in a deep-fryer), heat the oil over medium heat until it registers 375°F (190°C) on a deep-fry thermometer.
-Line a rimmed baking sheet platter with brown paper bag or paper towels.
+- In a cast-iron Dutch oven or large heavy bottomed pot (or alternatively, in a deep-fryer), heat the oil over medium heat until it registers 375°F (190°C) on a deep-fry thermometer.
+Line a rimmed baking sheet platter with brown bag or paper towels.

 - Remove from oil (leaving the heat on at 375°F (190°C)) and let it cool for 1 minute then add all (if pot is large enough, or in batches) back into the hot oil for another 20 seconds.
 A necessary step to ensure the dough has cooked through.

 - Note: Do not overcrowd the doughnuts, or allow the oil temperature to drop below 375°F (190°C).
 This will yield a crispy doughnut on the outside and tender, yeast-like consistency on the inside.